b3nk3/terraform-beginner-bootcamp-2023/journal/week1.md

 Two types can be set `environment variables` and `terraform variables`.
 They can be set to sensitive, which makes them read only once set.

 _Note_:If the run is set to `local` for the project, the `Variables` menu is not available in the settings panel

+## Dealing with configuration drift

+If resources are altered manually, ie. via ClickOps, TF will try to restore it based on the state file when ran it.

+### Fixing missing resources with `Terraform Import`

+If we want to pull ClickOps resources into TF, we can try [Terrafrom Import](https://developer.hashicorp.com/terraform/cli/import)